split-brain/funstructor/doc/help.md

 ## Connecting

 Open the [funstructor.clojurecup.com](http://funstructor.clojurecup.com), type your name and press play.
-System looking for an opponent for you.

-Unfortunately, the game is not popular yet, you may have to wait for another player to connect.
+You may have to wait for another player to connect.
 Ask your friend to play with you or open the game in a separate browser tab and play with yourself.

 <img src="https://github.com/clojurecup2014/funstructor/blob/master/doc/img/tutorial/enter_the_game.png"
      width="600"